Which Wireless Interconnected Smoke Detectors Should You Chose For Your Home?

 Wireless Interconnected Smoke Detectors

 Wireless interconnected smoke detectors connect to each other via some type of wireless signal.
-Normally, it will be a personal Wi-Fi network or through radio signals.
+Typically, it will be a personal Wi-Fi network or through radio signals.

 Both Ionization and Photoelectric alarms can be wireless interconnected smoke detectors.